 Intercollegiate Athletics: 101 Matthaei Building; 313-577-4280

 Wayne State University has a rich athletic tradition dating back to the fall of 1917 and recently celebrated 100 years of singular outreach and academic success.
 The first Detroit Junior College athletic event (precursor of Wayne State University) was a basketball game against the Detroit College of Law on January 19, 1918.
 Since then WSU student-athletes have captured numerous honors, including national championships awarded by the NCAA and conference championships.
-In the past ten years, 276 WSU student-athletes have been recognized as All-American.
-In the 101 year history, 644 students have been so recognized.
-Over seventy percent (70.26%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average.
-According to the latest federally mandated report, WSU student-athletes graduation rate is eighty-three percent (83%).
+In the past ten years, 264 WSU student-athletes have been recognized as All-American.
+In the 102 year history, 676 students have been so recognized.
+Over seventy-two percent (72.26%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average with every team having a GPA of at least 3.0 or better.
+According to the latest federally mandated report, WSU student-athletes Academic Success Rate is seventy-six percent (76%).
 The athletic department provides competitive opportunities in the following sports: baseball, men's and women's basketball, men's and women's cross country, men's and women's fencing, football, men's and women's golf, softball, men's and women's swimming/diving, men's and women's tennis, volleyball, and women's indoor/outdoor track.
-Last season, nine out of eighteen programs competed in NCAA championships.
+Last season, ten out of eighteen programs competed in NCAA championships.
 In 2012, women's swimming and diving won the NCAA National Championship joining ten other programs to be so honored.
-The past seventeen years WSU Athletics has had its seventeen highest ratings in the annual NACDA Cup and in twelve of the past fifteen years finished in the top 12% of the 319 institutions in Division II.
+The past eighteen years WSU Athletics has had its eighteen highest ratings in the annual NACDA Cup and in thirteen of the past sixteen years finished in the top 12% of the 319 institutions in Division II.
 The NACDA ranks the top overall competitive intercollegiate athletic programs in the country.

 The University offers a wide and varied program of recreational and intramural activities.
 The Matthaei Complex, and the surrounding athletic campus on forty-three acres of land, located on the west end of campus, offers a myriad of drop-in activity areas that include courts and fields for basketball, football, jogging, racquetball, soccer, squash, tennis, and volleyball, a weight training/exercise room, and swimming facilities.
 Use of these facilities is free with a current University ID or with a membership through the Mort Harris Recreation and Fitness Center.
 The recently built Doris J. & Donald L. Duchene, Sr. Athletic Facility features 35,000 square feet of usable space, four tennis courts and a sprint track.
 Open recreation hours and rental information for this facility are available at: http://rfc.wayne.edu/multipurpose/